 7. Climbing Kilimanjaro In July

-July coincides with the start of many people’s vacations and holidays in North America and Europe, so expect more people to climb Kilimanjaro during the month for a variety of reasons.
+July is a great time to climb Mount Kilimanjaro.
+The month coincides with the start of many people’s vacations and holidays in North America and Europe, so expect more people to climb Kilimanjaro during the July for a variety of reasons.
 For example, schools are closed at this time, and families climb as part of their vacation plans.
-The disadvantage of trekking during this month is that the trails can become rather crowded, yet some individuals enjoy the chance to interact with other groups at campsites.
+The disadvantage of trekking during this month is that the trails can become rather crowded, yet some individuals enjoy the chance to interact with other groups at camping sites.
 Despite the fact that the weather is typically mild at this time of year, expect subzero nighttime temperatures and cold winds.
+(7)

 8. Climbing Kilimanjaro In August

-August is one of the driest and hottest months of the year, but it will be bitterly cold at night in the alpine and arctic zones.
-Otherwise, expect beautiful weather and a clear, sunny sky for your adventure.
+August is one of the driest and hottest months of the year, but is also bitterly cold at night in the alpine zone and arctic zone.
+Otherwise, expect beautiful weather and a clear, sunny sky throughout various climate zones.
 Because summer vacations are in full swing, it is also one of the busiest months of the year so, If you’d like to avoid crowds, opt for the Lemosho or Rongai routes because they’re less congested than the popular Machame and Marangu trails.
 August can also be dry and dusty at campsites and on the trails, so if the wind picks up, you’ll need to use a light buff to keep dust off your face.

 9. Climbing Kilimanjaro In September

-September is another popular hiking month for many Kilimanjaro hikers, so expect considerable traffic along popular hiking trails.
-Though extreme cold and even high winds are common in the alpine and arctic zones, you can expect superb weather, dryer conditions, and spectacular mountain views throughout your trip.
+September is best month to climb Kilimanjaro during the summer and is a popular period among many hikers.
+Though extreme cold and even high winds are common in the alpine zone and arctic zone, you can expect superb weather, dryer conditions, and spectacular mountain views throughout various climate zones (cultivation, tropical rainforest, heath and moorland, alpine desert and arctic).

 10. Climbing Kilimanjaro In October

 Just like June, October is a very good month to climb with relatively dry and mild weather and is often less popular than August or September.
-The short showers may start to kick in towards the end of the month, but after four months of dry weather, this shouldn’t be a huge problem.
+The short showers may start to kick in towards the end of the month, but after four months of dry weather, this shouldn’t be the biggest issue on the mountain.
 However expect gloomy skies throughout the afternoons and gusty winds toward the evenings.
 This makes the early stages of October considerably more enjoyable due to the consistent weather conditions that come in from September.

 11. Climbing Kilimanjaro In November